Homeschool mama self-care begins with harnessing our thoughts.

 Life does not have to be fast to be meaningful.

 We’re not the only culture in the world, the westernized, North American super-productive one.
 There’s a few other folks on the planet, and we gain insight watching what’s effective in them.
 Some cultures are pretty slow, and though they aren’t as efficient and productive, they are more openly engaged with one another.
 Some cultures focus their energies on la dolce vita, a balance between work and play.
 They know that a happy life requires guilt-free playing.
-There’s a lot to be learned from others.
+There’s a lot to be learned from other cultures.

 Fast gets stuff done.
 But being in the moment makes us happy.
 One has to live, rather than exist.
 So carpe diem!